Accounting & Finance Interview Questions

 Almost all job interviews start with a question to break the ice and get to know the candidate.
 The goal is to find out more about who you are and what you have to offer.
 Your prospective employer wants to determine whether you’re well-equipped for the job and whether your personality is the right fit for the company.

 Your answer should focus on your professional experience and interests.
-You can include anything that makes you a good candidate for the position.
+You can include any facts that indicate you are a good candidate for the position.
 Take care not to simply summarize your CV—the recruiter has probably already read it.
-Instead, explain how your previous positions have equipped you for the job you’re applying for.
+Instead, explain how your previous positions have equipped you for the job you’re currently applying for.

-This is a tricky question to answer.
+Ah . . . the famous question citing 5 strengths and 5 weaknesses . . .
 If you say too much, you risk alienating your interviewer, but if you say too little, you may come across as arrogant and untruthful.
 Describing yourself well in an interview is an art.

-The trick is to present a real weakness in a way that won’t make you less attractive to recruiters.
-Explain how you recognized the weakness and what you are doing to correct it.
+The trick is to present any weaknesses in a way that won’t make you less attractive to recruiters.
+Explain how you identified your weakness and what you are doing to correct it.
 This attitude will show that you are willing to learn and improve.

-A bit of self-deprecating humour can be useful here, but be careful not to overdo it.
+A bit of self-deprecating humour might be useful here, but be careful not to overdo it.

 It’s normal to have career aspirations that go beyond your current position.
 Most employers understand that ambitious workers are always on the lookout for new opportunities.
-You don’t need to pretend that you’ll still be in the same position 5 years from now.
-Be truthful about your dream job, particularly if the position exists at the company you’re applying to.
-Express your passions and interests in a way that shows that you are motivated and looking for professional growth.
+You don’t need to pretend that you’ll still be in the same place 5 years from now.
+Be truthful about your dream job, particularly if that position exists at the company you’re applying to.
+Express your passions and interests in a way that shows that you are motivated to grow professionally.